Advocating for revenue: fixing our upside-down tax code

-The rich are using their power to rig the tax system for themselves.
+Washington state is among the wealthiest in the nation, yet many of our students' needs remain unmet, our districts are facing financial hardship, and some schools are slated for closure.
+That's because the ultra-rich are using their power to rig the tax system for themselves.
 Then they pay as little as possible.
-Meanwhile, the poorest 25% of us – including many educators and our students – pay nearly 18% of our incomes in Washington state taxes.
+Meanwhile, the poorest 20% of us – including many educators and our students – pay nearly 14% of our incomes in Washington state taxes.
 We can do better.

-It's time to require the wealthiest among us to pay their share.
+ITEP Who Pays WAIt's time to require the wealthiest among us to pay what they owe.
 We can't keep relying on Washington’s low income and working families to fund our schools, hospitals, and roads.
-It's time to fix our upside-down tax code.
+And we can't keep saying no to our students who need more attention, more staffing, more resources and supports.
+It's time for everyone to pay a fair share so that our students can thrive.

 • Victory: Capital Gains